hearbenchmark/hear-baseline/README.md

 ![HEAR2021](https://neuralaudio.ai/assets/img/hear-header-sponsor.jpg)
 # HEAR 2021 Baseline

 A simple DSP-based audio embedding consisting of a Mel-frequency spectrogram followed by a random projection.
 Serves as the baseline model for the HEAR 2021 and implements the [common API](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html#common-api) required by the competition evaluation.

-For full details on the HEAR 2021 NeurIPS competition and for information on how to paricipate, please visit the
+For full details on the HEAR 2021 NeurIPS competition and for information on how to participate, please visit the
 [competition website.](https://neuralaudio.ai/hear2021-holistic-evaluation-of-audio-representations.html)

 ### Installation